Haruno19/dotfiles/README.md

 I'll also occasionally upload **school** or **university projects**.
 So... expect various kind of stuff from my repos!

 ## 🧬 Contact
-Feel free to contact me at my email address, and take a look at my personal website to learn more about myself!
+Feel free to contact me at my email address, and take a look at my personal website to learn more about me!
 - 📨 **mail**: stefano.gini01@gmail.com
 - 🌎 **website**: [haruno.altervista.org](http://haruno.altervista.org)